hayguen/ngsoftfm/README.md

 <h2>HackRF support</h2>

-For now HackRF support must be installed even if no HackRF device is connected.
+HackRF support must be installed even if no HackRF device is connected - if cmake option WITH_HACKRF is switched ON.

 If you install from source (https://github.com/mossmann/hackrf/tree/master/host/libhackrf) in your own installation path you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libhackrf` you have to add `-DLIBHACKRF_LIBRARIES=/opt/install/libhackrf/lib/libhackrf.so -DLIBHACKRF_INCLUDE_DIR=/opt/install/libhackrf/include` to the cmake options.